|

 right tab to 10 inches.

-- Continue to the following section and, again, turn off "same as
+- Continue to the following Section and, again, turn off "Link to

 The page number was formatted to show A, B, C. It's not appearing in